kfahn22/L-System-Pattern-Generator/instructions.md

 <!-- IMAGE-LIST:END -->

-You can remove the second fractal by checking the "Delete second fractal" box.

-If you choose the line and have fill checked, nothing will appear.

 ## Shapes

 The shape code can be found in the shapes.js file.
 While most of the shapes are closed, the spirals are by nature "open."
 There are therefore two different functions in the Shapes class to render the shape -- a show() and an openShow().
 I have also added messaging about the shape curves which appears when the shape is selected if it is a function of the shape parameters (a, b, m, n, n1, n2, n3).
 For example, if the supershape is selected, this message appears: